-Located only a few miles from Mammoth Lakes is Crowly Hot Springs also known as Wild Willy’s.
-This hot mineral pool flows at about 103 degrees year round and can hold large groups.
-Clothing optional is the rule here like many other hot springs in the area.
-There are two pools here the larger one in the picture and a smaller one further down the creek.
+Located only a few miles from Mammoth Lakes is Crowly Hot Springs, also known as Wild Willy’s.
+This hot mineral pool flows at about 103 degrees year-round and can hold large groups.
+Clothing optional is the rule here, like many other hot springs in the area.
+There are two pools here, the larger ones in the picture and a smaller one further down the creek.

 Pulkey’s Pool Hot Springs

 Directions to Hilltop hot spring from Mammoth Lakes.
-South on US 395.
+South of US 395.
 Right on Benton Crossing Road.
-Just under three miles the Hot Springs will be visible on the left side of the road.
+Just under three miles, the Hot Springs will be visible on the left side of the road.
 A dirt road leads to a small parking area.
 There are several other hot springs nearby in Shepherd Hot Spring.

 Travertine Hot Springs, Bridgeport, CA

 Travertine Hot Springs mineral water flows down a rock face into several pools.
 The temperature of the water varies from about 110 degrees to about 90.
 The hot springs can be found just off Highway 395 before you enter the town of Bridgeport.
-You can drive to within about a few hundred feet of the hot springs so this place is very popular.
+You can drive to within about a few hundred feet of the hot springs, so this place is trendy.

-Travertine Hot Springs offers an amazing view of the Sierra Mountains as you soak.
-There is a smaller concrete pool next to the parking area, but this one is extremely hot so it’s best to soak in the larger pools.
+Travertine Hot Springs offers a fantastic view of the Sierra Mountains as you soak.
+There is a smaller concrete pool next to the parking area, but this one is scorching, so it’s best to soak in the larger pools.